kriticalflare/KustomPyper/README.md

 - Choose from default subreddits
 - Or even add your own!
 - Get wallpapers according to relevance
+- Search for wallpapers
 - Set the range of random posts
 - Toggle Windows dark mode from the app itself!
+- Save your favourite walls

 ### Built With